France Health & Beauty

 Admittedly, nobody really wants to go to the gynecologist while on vacation, but should you be taking up residence in Paris (or find yourself in a bind), Dr. Sedbon is our go-to.

-Much like his culty product range (in Paris, it's available exclusively at Colette), Herve Herau's dermatology practice is not widely publicized—in fact it's almost exclusively a word-of-mouth operation.
+Much like his culty product range, Herve Herau's dermatology practice is not widely publicized—in fact it's almost exclusively a word-of-mouth operation.
 We first heard about his restorative treatments (each one is 100% personalized, which explains why there's no treatment menu on his site) from a friend who swears that a session with him is like hitting the beauty jackpot.

 You may also like